bhdouglass/bhdouglass-com/src/content/blog/astro-2-0-release.md

 ### Hybrid Rendering

 The next new feature in Astro 2.0 is [Hybrid Rendering](https://astro.build/blog/astro-2/#hybrid-rendering-static-meets-dynamic).
-Hybrid Rendering allows you to combine both static and server side rendering.
+Hybrid Rendering allows you to combine both static and server-side rendering.
 Use server side rendering when you need it and static when you don't.

-It is a simple one-liner to made a page build statically for a server side rendered app.
+It is a simple one-liner to made a page build statically for a server-side rendered app.
 Just add `export const prerender = true` and the page in question will be rendered at build time.